 Community Interest Companies (known as C.I.C.’s) are one of the fastest growing community oriented enterprise movements in the country.
-Each month over 100 new CICs register to take on the legal form, and as of Jan 2012 there were over 6000 CICs on the Regulators register.
+Roughly 1 in every 200 new companies last year was a CIC, and as of May 2016 there are more than 12,000 CICs on the Regulators register.

 Co-operatives can hold the status and it is feasible for a CIC to make an IPO and hold PLC status.
-It also provides individuals with a simple legal structure to engage with their chosen community issue.
+It also provides individuals with a simple legal structure to show leadership tackling their chosen community issue.

 The CIC legislation was introduced as a legal form under the Companies Act 2006 and subject to that Act and company law generally.